greenbone/docs/src/22.4/source-build/workflows.md

 sudo systemctl start gsad gvmd notus-scanner ospd-openvas
 ```

-## Access Web Interface Remotely
+## Accessing the Web Interface Remotely

-When following the build from source guide the web server is configured to
+When following the build-from-source guide, the web server is configured to
 listen only on localhost (127.0.0.1).
-To allow access remotely the
+To allow remote access, the
-{command}`gsad` systemd service file needs to be adjusted to set up the web
+{command}`gsad` systemd service file must be modified to configure the web
 server {command}`gsad` to listen on all network interfaces.

 ```{code-block} none